Viewing Room Main Site

 PROFESSIONAL ACTIVITIES

-2019 Honorable Mention, Gyeonggi International Korean Ceramic Biennale, Icheon, South
+Honorable Mention, Gyeonggi International Korean Ceramic Biennale, Icheon, South Korea

-2016 Art Ichol International Ceramic Sculpture Residency & Symposium,
+Art Ichol International Ceramic Sculpture Residency & Symposium, Maihar India

-2010 State Department Bureau of Education and Cultural Affairs & The
+State Department Bureau of Education and Cultural Affairs & The Mountain Institute, Tibet/US Cultural Exchange Grant, Senior Design Consultant

-2009 United Nations Committee for Sustainable Economic Development,
+United Nations Committee for Sustainable Economic Development, Presentation

-2007 Aid to Artisans / The Mountain Institute / USAID, design consultancy,
+Aid to Artisans / The Mountain Institute / USAID Design Consultancy with Nixi Tibetan Potters, Yunnan, China

 New York Foundation for the Arts Grant